 Sleeping Rough

-• 10,053 were seen rough sleeping by outreach workers in London between April 2022 and March 2023.
-This figure is nearly 4 times what it was in 2005 and has increased by more than 20% in the last year alone.
-Nearly two thirds of these people were sleeping rough for the first time.
+- 11,993 were seen rough sleeping by outreach workers in London between April 2023 and March 2024.
+This figure is more four and a half times what it was in 2005 and has increased by more than 19% in the last year alone.
+Two thirds of these people were sleeping rough for the first time.

 Hidden Homelessness